Care.com Review, Our In-Depth Analysis

 What Others Are Saying

-There’s no way around it: Across the board, Care.com’s customer reviews are abysmal.
-The company has an F rating from the Better Business Bureau (BBB) and only 1.57 out of 5 stars from its customers.
-Also, it boasts 2.3 out of 5 stars on Trustpilot (there are no reviews on Consumer Affairs, unfortunately).
+Care.com's customer reviews are mixed.
+The company has an A+ rating from the Better Business Bureau (BBB), but only 1.74 out of 5 stars from its customers as of January 2026.2 It also holds 2.9 out of 5 stars on Trustpilot.3

 Bottom Line

-Although Care.com’s business practices have been less than savory, I’m hoping that having to fork over $8.5 million to the FTC means that it’s changed its ways.
-Fraud aside, Care.com makes it easy to find caregivers in your area — and prices are affordable.
-While I wish Care.com didn’t come with a subscription, it still will probably be much cheaper than placing your loved one in a nursing home — not to mention a better experience to get to age in place.
+Care.com makes it easy to find caregivers in your area at relatively affordable rates.
+While I wish Care.com didn't come with a subscription, it still will probably be much cheaper than placing your loved one in a nursing home — not to mention a better experience to get to age in place.